Master Class THE HYBRID-MONSTER BODY: Shapeshifting as Rebellion by Jasmine Reimer

 The day will begin with participant presentations of their assigned task, “Drawing and Listening – Bayo Okomolafe”

-2. Presentation: “The Body as Monstrous”
+2. Presentation: “The Hybrid-Monster Body Now”

 Presentation Topics include:

-• The [female] body as susceptible to evil and monstrous acts
+- The female body as susceptible to evil and monstrous acts

 LUNCH – approx. 45mins